 Saratoga Investment Advisors serves as our investment adviser.
+Our investment adviser was formed in 2010 as a Delaware limited liability company and became our investment adviser in July 2010.
 Subject to the overall supervision of our board of directors, Saratoga Investment Advisors manages our day-to-day operations and provides investment advisory and management services to us.
-Under the terms of an investment advisory and management agreement, Saratoga Investment Advisors:
+Under the terms of an investment advisory and management, Saratoga Investment Advisors: